Me

 Orientation-aware Vehicle Re-identification with Semantics-guided Part Attention Network

-We propose SPAN to predict the spatial attention map for each vehicle view given only image-level label for training, and introduce a distance metric emphasizing on the difference in co-occurrence vehicle views.
+Predict the spatial attention map for each vehicle view given only image-level label for training, and introduce a distance metric emphasizing on the difference in co-occurrence vehicle views.

-ECCV, 2020
+ECCV, 2020 [Oral]

 Viewpoint-Aware Channel-Wise Attentive Network for Vehicle Re-Identification